 All members of the armed services are entitled to specific benefits during and after service, including:

 - Basic Pay.
-Enlistees typically enter the service at the E-1 service grade with monthly pay of $1,680.90.
-The typical recruit advances to the E-4 level within three years of service and earns $2,194.50 monthly according to the basic military pay rates effective January 1, 2020.
+Enlistees typically enter the service at the E-1 service grade with monthly pay of $1,785.
+The typical recruit advances to the E-4 level within three years of service and earns at least $2,330 monthly, according to the basic military pay rates effective January 1, 2021.
 Rates are automatically increased each year by a cost-of-living adjustment.

 - Special Pay.
 Military members receive special and incentive pay based upon their assignment, location, or skills.
 This pay can include hazardous duty, the ability to speak foreign languages, or special-duty assignments.
 In some cases, such as serving in a combat zone, basic pay and special payments are tax-exempt.